 \subsection{Training Details}

-The triplet loss in \cref{eq:triplet} and cross entropy in \cref{eq:NLL} are weighted by ${100, 1}$ during training to provide a coarse normalization of the two terms.
-The learning rate for the adaptive gradient descent method, ADAM~\cite{ADAM}, used for training is started from $10^{-4}$ and halved every 40 epoch for a total of 100 training epochs.
-The weights of GCNv2 are randomly initialized.
-We mapped the squared Hamming distance to the $L_2$ unit sphere to perform the fast nearest neighbour matching as in \cite{SuperPoint}.
-The margin for the triplet loss is set to $1$.
-The weights $[\alpha_1, \alpha_2]$ of the weighted cross entropy is set to $[0.1, 1.0]$.
+\jiexiong{The final loss for the training is a weighted combination of $L_{feat}$ and $L_{det}$, with weights ${100}$ and $1$, respectively.
+These weights are selected to balance the scale of the two terms.
+The triplet loss margin $m$ is set to $1$.
+Relaxed criteria $c$ for exhaustive negative sample mining is set to $8$.
+The cross-entropy weights $[\alpha_1, \alpha_2]$ are set to $[0.1, 1.0]$.
+The learning rate for the adaptive gradient descent method, ADAM~\cite{ADAM}, is started from $10^{-4}$ and halved every 40 epoch for a total of 100 training epochs.
+The weights of GCNv2 are randomly initialized under uniform distribution. }